-- 1. Identify fundamental concepts of mobile programming that make it unique from programming for other platforms. - 2.
-Analyze the essential of Android Application with their anatomy and terminologies. - 3.
-Apply rapid prototyping techniques to design, develop and deploy the Android Applications. - 4.
-Analyze the essentials of User Interface Design in IoS with SqLite Database. - 5.
-Design the flutter applications on the Android marketplace for distribution.
+- 2. Analyze the essential designs of Android Application with their anatomy and terminologies - 3.
+Apply rapid prototyping techniques to design, develop and deploy the Android Applications - 4.
+Analyze the essentials of User Interface Design in IOS with SQLite Database

+5. Design the flutter applications on the Android marketplace for distribution

-PO1:Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
+PO1: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.